Chart Color Schemes

 Heidelberg ranks among the top 25% of areas assessed nationally for overall employment performance

 Heidelberg has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 2.1% as of June 2025.
+Its unemployment rate was 2.4% as of September 2025, showing relative employment stability over the past year.

 Frequently Asked Questions - Employment